-We need to renounce fossil fuels which represent 80% of primary energy sources in the world.
+We need to move away from fossil fuels which represent 80% of primary energy sources in the world.

 Today wind and solar represent only 6% of electricity generation.
-While this share will grow, the network needs to adapt.
+As this share will grow rapidly, the network needs to adapt.

-- First it needs to be able to accept more connection of solar, wind and hydro powerplants.
+- First of all, it needs to be able to accept more connection of solar, wind and hydro powerplants.

 - Second, it needs to be able to deal with very fluctuating energy flows, depending on weather conditions.

-- Third it needs to be able to deal with the high variability thanks to new balancing assets
+- Thirdly, it needs to be able to deal with the high variability thanks to new balancing assets.

 Throughout the energy value chain, we will continue to build and connect low-carbon energy sources, adapt the network to increase the share of renewable energies.

-Also, we will continue maintaining the carbon-free nuclear plants with a high level of safety.
+Also, we will continue to maintain the carbon-free nuclear plants with a high level of safety.

 The best energy is the one we do not use.
 This goes with the concept of sobriety and efficiency.

 It’s important for us to design solutions that are energy sufficient and at the same time to use materials and processes which are more efficient.

 More specifically, it means:

 - For each project, accompany our clients on the road to energy sufficiency and efficiency by properly dimensioning our offer to their real needs.